 storageClassName: blockbridge-gp

-$ kubectl apply -f ./csi-pvc.yaml
+kubectl apply -f ./iscsi-pvc.yaml

 NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE

-$ kubectl apply -f https://get.blockbridge.com/kubernetes/5.1/examples/csi-app.yaml
+kubectl apply -f https://get.blockbridge.com/kubernetes/6.0/examples/iscsi-app.yaml

-pod "blockbridge-demo" created
+pod "blockbridge-iscsi-app" created

 Alternatively, download the application yaml, modify as needed, and apply.

-$ curl -OsSL https://get.blockbridge.com/kubernetes/5.1/examples/csi-app.yaml
+curl -OsSL https://get.blockbridge.com/kubernetes/6.0/examples/iscsi-app.yaml

 ---